 Coping with illiteracy is a full time occupation for the estimated 30,000 residents of Cape Cod who are unable to read.
-Our adult students come from all walks of life and represent all ages, incomes, races, cultures, and communities.
-Some students dropped out of school to support their family.
-Others missed obtaining important skills and were too embarrassed to seek help.
-Some students lacked educational opportunities or interest in learning.
-Often the adults that we help cannot read street signs, sign a check, read the warning label on a prescription bottle, read a newspaper, complete a job application or read to their children.
+Our adult students come from all walks of life and represent all ages, incomes, races, cultures and communities.
+Some students did not complete high school; others missed obtaining important skills and were too embarrassed to seek help.
+Often the adults we help cannot read street signs, warning labels on prescription bottles, newspapers, complete a job application or read to their children.
 Whether the goal involves attaining one’s high school equivalency credential (HiSET), helping ESOL students transition into the community or providing opportunities for workplace development, the Council welcomes the opportunity to serve Cape Cod.